taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 Last update: 2022-04-21

 ---
 The Taichi LLVM sparse runtime can be found in the taichi/runtime/llvm directory of the Taichi repository on GitHub.
-It consists of one header file for each SNode type and a single common source file, runtime.cpp, that applies to all SNode types.
-The URL for the Taichi repository on GitHub is: https://github.com/taichi-dev/taichi/tree/master/taichi/runtime/llvm/runtime_module
+It consists of one header file for each SNode type and a single common source file, **runtime.cpp**, which applies to all SNode types.
+The URL for the Taichi repository on GitHub is: <https://github.com/taichi-dev/taichi/tree/master/taichi/runtime/llvm/runtime_module>

 # SNode